JohnCoates/Aerial/Readme.md

 If Aerial.saver could not be opened, place Aerial.saver in ~/Library/Screen Savers

-## Settings Aerial as Your Screen Saver
+## Setting Aerial as Your Screen Saver

 1. Open System Preferences -> Desktop & Screen Saver -> Screen Saver
 2. Choose Aerial and click on Screen Saver Options to select your settings.